ThomasCharatsidis/BackendSWEngineerChallenge/README.md

 ## Project Title
-Our system consists of Nursing / Private Homes.
+Our system consists of Nursing / Private Homes.<br/>
-Each Nursing / Private Home has seniors.
+Each Nursing / Private Home has seniors.<br/>
-Each senior can have a sensor.
+Each senior can have a sensor.<br/>
-A sensor paired to a senior communicates the senior’s body functions (e.g. temperature, posture) to our backend.
+A sensor paired to a senior communicates the senior’s body functions (e.g. temperature, posture) to our backend.<br/>
 There are 5 functionality endpoints and 1 authorization endpoint.
-The implemented endpoints consist of: storing a home object to the database, storing a sensor object to the database, storing a senior object to the database, retrieving all senior objects from the database, retrieving the senior object by id from the database, assign a sensor that is available to a senior, returning a JWT object for authorization signed by a Private key and containing a name in the payload.
+The implemented endpoints consist of:<br/>
+storing a home object to the database,<br/>
+storing a sensor object to the database,<br/>
+storing a senior object to the database,<br/>
+retrieving all senior objects from the database,<br/>
+retrieving the senior object by id from the database,<br/>
+assign a sensor that is available to a senior,<br/>
+returning a JWT object for authorization signed by a Private key and containing a name in the payload.
-The functionality was implemented using a REST API.
+The functionality was implemented using a REST API.<br/>

 ## Motivation
-Backend Junior Software Engineer Challenge.
+Backend Junior Software Engineer Challenge.<br/>
 (All given Parts were implemented)

 ## Build Status